omt66/GpioPin/README.md

             p3.setAsOutput();

             // Let's turn on and off the outputs!
-            // If you set up the LEDs, you will see them turning on and off based on
+            // If you set up the LEDs, you will see them turning on and off
             // based on the GPIO pins' output values. for (int i=0;i < 100;i++) {
                 p1.setValue(i % 2 == 0 ?
 1 : 0);